by | Jun 11, 2018 | 0 comments

 7 Benefits of Walking

-2. Walking lowers blood pressure and triglycerides: There are hundreds of studies on the health benefits of walking, but this one shows that just one day (!!!) of three 10-minute daily walks, or one 30-minute daily walk, lowers blood pressure by 6-7% and lowers triglycerides by 16%.
+1. Walking lowers blood pressure and triglycerides: There are hundreds of studies on the health benefits of walking, but this one shows that just one day (!!!) of three 10-minute daily walks, or one 30-minute daily walk, lowers blood pressure by 6-7% and lowers triglycerides by 16%.
 Imagine the accumulated benefits over time if you included a walk every day!
+This systematic review shows many of the benefits of walking for blood pressure control, and this one shows the benefits of walking for primary and secondary prevention of heart disease.

 3. Walking requires minimal planning or equipment: If you’re fortunate enough to have two working legs, you can walk anywhere, anytime.
 Aside from shoes (and even without them, if you prefer!), you need absolutely nothing.
 You don’t have to wait for a class to start.
 You don’t have to wait for the weather to be perfect.
 You just walk … anywhere, anytime.
 What a great way to eliminate excuses!benefits of walking

-5. Walking can reduce sugar cravings and keep blood sugar stable: If you’ve been my health coaching client (link to health coaching page) and you’ve struggled with mindless eating or sugar cravings, I’ve almost certainly told you to go for a walk or do 20 jumping jacks when the cravings strike.
+5. Walking can reduce sugar cravings and keep blood sugar stable: If you’ve been my health coaching client and you’ve struggled with mindless eating or sugar cravings, I’ve almost certainly told you to go for a walk or do 20 jumping jacks when the cravings strike.
 Doing something physical “jolts” your brain out of the mindless eating mode, and helps you dissociate from the automatic tendency to overeat.
-This study showed that those who went for a 15-minute walk when craving chocolate ate less than half the amount of chocolate as those who didn’t walk!
+Studies have shown that those who went for a 15-minute walk when craving chocolate ate less than half the amount of chocolate as those who didn’t walk!
 Walking can also be an effective way to stabilize blood sugar after meals, especially in those prone to unstable blood sugar.

-6. Walking boosts immune function: Walking is one of the best natural boosts for your immune system (want a few more?
-Check out this video!).
+6. Walking boosts immune function: Walking is one of the best natural boosts for your immune system.
 In one study, those who walked just 20 minutes per day had 43% fewer sick days than those who were inactive.
 If you want to reduce your likelihood of getting sick, incorporate a daily walk!

 7. Walking has enormous benefits for your mind and stress levels: When I am stressed, one of the best things for me to do is go for a walk without any technology.
 The opportunity to connect to nature, let my mind wander, stop staring at a screen, and be truly present is one I welcome with open arms, and try to take advantage of often.
 A 10-minute walk can reduce cortisol (a stress hormone) and make you feel more centered and restored.
+Studies have shown evidence for walking reducing depression, anxiety, psychological stress, psychological well-being, subjective well-being, social isolation, and loneliness.
 So next time you feel overwhelmed, don’t reach for the bag of chips or bowl of ice cream, and don’t sit on the couch thinking that scrolling through Instagram will alleviate your stress … get out there and go for a walk!

 How to incorporate walking into your lifestyle

 I am a big fan of walking anywhere possible.
 My personal rule is that if I can walk (meaning, I don’t have 50 pounds of groceries, unwieldy equipment, etc.), I do walk anywhere less than a mile away.
-I also walk to and from work each day, and home in the middle of the day to take out my dog, which adds up to about an hour of extra walking each day.benefits of walking
+I also do my absolute best to get in at least one walk during the middle of the day.
+This is not my “exercise” for the day (that happens in the morning, and sometimes it is another walk!), but rather a break for my mental and physical health.
+Even if it’s just 10 minutes, it pays off!

-Depending on your living circumstances, this may not be possible, but if you are physically able, I suggest starting to incorporate a 10 minute walk every day.
+Depending on your living circumstances, this may not be possible, but if you are physically able, I suggest starting to incorporate a 10-minute walk every day.
 Find a time that almost always works for you.
-Right when you wake up, as soon as you get home from work, right after dinner, or right before bed are times that commonly work for my clients (link to health coaching page).
+Right when you wake up, as soon as you get home from work, right after dinner, or right before bed are times that commonly work for my clients.
 Whatever time it is for you, challenge yourself to do this every day for 10 days in a row, and let me know what benefits of walking you experience.
 Bonus points for not using technology on your walk!

 Want even more?
 Check out this post on the top 7 benefits of exercise (that have nothing to do with the scale)!